tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

   deployment.apps/canvas-smanop restarted
 ```

-Waiting a few seconds to give the old POD time to gracefully terminate and the new POD time to startup:
+Waiting a few seconds to give the old POD (running instance of the deployment) time to gracefully terminate and the new POD time to startup:

 ```
 $ kubectl get pods -n canvas